Firebrat

 The firebrat (Thermobia domestica) is a small insect (typically 1-1.5 cm) in the order Zygentoma.
+They look similar to the related silverfishes, but are distinguished by their habit of living in warm regions of homes, of which they get their name.

-Habitat
+Description

 Firebrats prefer relatively warm temperatures (36-39 °C) and require some humidity.
 They are commonly found indoors near heat sources such as furnaces and boilers.
 They feed on a wide variety of carbohydrates and starches that are also protein sources such as dog food, flour and book bindings.
+Firebrats also practice cannibalism, eating the eggs, exuviae and corpses of other firebrats.
 They are distributed throughout most parts of the world and are normally found outdoors under rocks, plant litter, and in similar environments, but are also often found indoors where they are considered pests.
 They do not cause major damage, but they can contaminate food, damage paper goods, and stain clothing.
 Otherwise they are mostly harmless.
+Due to the fact that, in nature, they tend to live in moist environments, the exoskeleton of firebrats is capable of both retaining and excreting water depending on the ambient temperature in their environment.
+This allows them to tolerate a wide range of humidity.
+The eggs of firebrats are small, pearly white ovals, though eggs lain in crevices can assume a more flattened shape.
+The nymphs of the species appear similar to the adults but are a waxy white color.

 Behavior

 Historically, it had been assumed that communal behavior in firebrats was induced by pheromones, though this is contested.
 Modern research suggests communal behavior stems from microbes and fungi found in the feces of other firebrats.